Meet the team

 She holds a BA in Intercultural Market Communication and a Master’s in Management of Creative Business Processes, both from Copenhagen Business School.
 She wrote her master thesis on Danish Fashion Institute’s work with sustainability.

 Maria Luisa Martinez Diez is Senior Public Affairs Manager at Global Fashion Agenda.
 She is responsible for managing the organisation’s policy engagement strategy and for ensuring concrete results according to its targets.
 Her work includes formulating policy recommendations and relationship-building with the relevant governmental and non-governmental stakeholders.

-Martinez Diez holds a Masters degree in EU politics and law from Sciences Po Paris and brings over 8 years of experience in public affairs in Brussels.
+Martinez Diez holds a Master’s degree in EU politics and law from Sciences Po Paris and brings over 8 years of experience in public affairs in Brussels.
 Most recently she was leading the agri-food department of the Brussels-based consultancy EURALIA working in the fields of circular economy and sustainability in the supply chains including the fashion and food industries.

-Samsøe-Schmidt is currently studying a BA in Intercultural Market Communication at Copenhagen Business School.
+Samsøe is currently studying a BA in Intercultural Market Communication at Copenhagen Business School.
 She holds an AP degree in Global Entrepreneurship, Design & Logistics from Copenhagen School of Design and Technology.
 In addition, she has a background in retail at some of the biggest Danish design brands before pursuing her sustainability journey that began within the sphere of concept development, marketing and branding.

-Oliver Gliese is Innovation Forum Assistant.
+Oliver Gliese is Innovation Forum Coordinator.
 He supports the Global Partnerships team with the operation of the Innovation Forum, during Copenhagen Fashion Summit.
 Gliese has worked in the Fashion industry for several years at the brand Ganni.

 Gliese is currently studying a Bsc. in Business Administration and Project Management at Copenhagen Business School.